Ilias Kasidiaris: Early and personal life

-Ilias Kasidiaris was born on 29 November 1980 in Piraeus, Greece.
+Ilias Kasidiaris was born on 29 November 1980 in Keratsini, Greece.

-Kasidiaris' father, Panagiotis Kasidiaris, is a retired doctor while his mother is a teacher in philology with a specialization in archaeology.
-As a child he was attracted to gymnastics, martial arts, writing and history.
-For many years, he had been taking dance classes, including tango.
+Kasidiaris' father, Panagiotis Kasidiaris, is a retired doctor.
+His mother is a teacher in philology with a specialization in archaeology.
+As a child, he was attracted to gymnastics, martial arts, writing and history.
+He also took many dance classes, including tango.

-During his military service, he served in the 1st Raider/Paratrooper Brigade and more specifically in the 35MK Raider Squadron in Cyprus.
-He holds a degree in agriculture with a speciality in food chemistry from the Agricultural University of Athens.
+During his military service, he served in the 1st Raider/Paratrooper Brigade and more specifically in the 35th Commando Battalion in Cyprus.
+He holds a degree in agriculture with a specialty in food chemistry from the Agricultural University of Athens.